ONLYOFFICE/docspace-api-sdk-swift/docs/FilesSettingsAPI.md

     open class func updateFileIfExist(settingsRequestDto: SettingsRequestDto? = nil, completion: @escaping (_ data: BooleanWrapper?, _ error: Error?) -> Void)
 ```

+Updates a file version if a file with such a name already exists.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/update-file-if-exist/).